veraPDF/veraPDF.github.io/gui/index.md

 - the PDF/A part and conformance level to test for; and
 - various task specific settings.

 The software carries out the configured task and reports the results in both XML and HTML formats.
-The XML report is intended for consumption by automated processes while the HTML report is designed for human readablilty.
+The XML report is intended for consumption by automated processes while the HTML report is designed for human readability.

 ## Using veraPDF Desktop GUI
 The application installation folder contains the script that shall be executed to launch veraPDF Desktop GUI application.
 The script name depends on the platform: